peter88213/PyWriter/docs/devel/roadmap.md

 These files can be imported into any existing yWriter project.

+#### v3.32

+Expand the document structure by splitting scenes.
+- Split scenes in manuscript and proof reading files using part, chapter and scene separators.

 ## Version 4.x: Edit the novel structure independently from yWriter